vincentl2023/RefundRangers/README.md

 ## Update files in Github

 1. Make sure that the Database-1 endpoint is `database-1.cyj4ppjzlsat.us-east-2.rds.amazonaws.com`.
-If not, update the `processrefund.php` and `processserver.php` files in Github with the name of the `$host`.
+If not, the `processrefund.php` and `processserver.php` files in Github will not connect to the DB.

 ## Test functionality